Assistant Professor of Communication Studies

 Competitive Faculty Development Grant for 2010-11, Southwestern University

-~"Tonto's Lone Ranger: Indigenous Hype, Representation, and Reception."
+~"The Lone Ranger: Captivating Comanches Onscreen and Off."
 Indigenous Films Series, University of Nebraska Press.
 In progress.

 Refereed Articles and Book Chapters

 ~"American Indians in Popular Culture."
 Handbook of American Indian History, ed.
 Frederick E. Hoxie, Oxford University Press.
-Forthcoming.
+Forthcoming (2015).

 ~"'An Indian in a White Man's Camp': Johnny Cash's Indian Country Music."
 In American Quarterly, Special Issue: "Sound Clash: Listening to American Studies," ed.
 Kara Keeling and Josh Kun, September 2011, 63.3.
 591-617.